Oregon Truck Safety

 Types of truck safety inspections conducted throughout North America

-LEVEL III — An inspection of just the driver-related items in a Level I inspection.
+— An inspection of just the driver-related items in a Level I inspection.
 Oregon inspectors completed 13,129 of these driver inspections in 2011.
 MCTD staff accounted for most of this activity, including 10,251 inspections by safety compliance specialists and 2,510 by motor carrier enforcement officers.
+LEVEL IV

-LEVEL IV — A special inspection, typically a one-time examination of a particular item for a safety study or to verify or refute a suspected trend.
+— A special inspection, typically a one-time examination of a particular item for a safety study or to verify or refute a suspected trend.
 MCTD staff conducted 190 of these special inspections during the Commercial Vehicle Safety Alliance’s Operation Airbrake week in September 2011.
+LEVEL V

-LEVEL V — An inspection of just the truck-related items in a Level I inspection.
+— An inspection of just the truck-related items in a Level I inspection.
 MCTD staff conducted 1,060 of these truck inspections in 2011.
+LEVEL VI

 When an inspection finds a safety violation, companies are required to sign and return the inspection form within 15 days to verify that they fixed the mechanical problems and/or addressed the driver violations.
 Yet companies regularly fail to meet the requirements.
 Last year, 16,476 forms were returned late to the Motor Carrier Transportation Division and 1,826 were never returned at all.